 In 1756 Des Barres sails to North America and is with Edward Boscawen's fleet when it attacks the Fortress of Louisbourg in 1758.

 He distinguishes himself by capturing a French entrenchment at Kennington Cove.
 Soon he is put to work charting the Gulf of St. Lawrence and approaches to Quebec, information that will be used the following year in Wolfs's assault on the City of Quebec.

-In 1760 he is at Halifax to prepare plans for the city's defences and naval yard.
+In 1760 he is at Halifax to prepare plans for the city's defenses and naval yard.

-By 1762 he is sent to Newfoundland to survey Harbour Grace and Carbonear to draw up plans for new harbour defences to replace those destroyed by the French.
+By 1762 he is sent to Newfoundland to survey Harbour Grace and Carbonear to draw up plans for new harbor defenses to replace those destroyed by the French.
 James Cook was sent as his assistant.
 (Des Barres may have met Cook earlier at either Louisbourg or Halifax.)

 Des Barres was exasperated with the work stating "There is scarcely any known shore so much intersected with Bays, Harbours, and Creeks as this is" "and the Offing of it is so full of Islands, Rocks, and Shoals as are almost innumerable."